 Current assets decreased approximately \$5.7 million due to purchases of long-term investments in August 2016 offset by increase in net position of \$4.1 million.
 Capital assets, net, were stable year-over-year as acquisitions and depreciation offset.
 Deprecation for fiscal year 2017 was approximately \$7.2 million.
-The Airport uses capital assets to provide services to airlines, passengers, and service providers at the Airport.
 Deferred outflows of resources increased due to a difference between projected and actual investment earnings on pension plan investments.